Cub Swanson

-Kevin Luke "Cub" Swanson (born November 2, 1983) is an American professional mixed martial artist.
-He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
-A professional since 2004, Swanson holds the record for the most post-fight bonus awards in UFC Featherweight division history with eleven.
+Kevin Luke "Cub" Swanson (born November 2, 1983) is an American former professional mixed martial artist.
+He competed in the Featherweight division of the Ultimate Fighting Championship (UFC).
+A professional from 2004 to 2026, Swanson holds the record for the most post-fight bonus awards in UFC Featherweight division history with eleven.
 In his combined UFC and WEC tenure he has been awarded with post-fight honors a total of fifteen times.

 Background

 Swanson was born and raised mostly in Palm Springs, California, on November 2, 1983.
 He had a Swedish father and a Mexican mother.
 His widely used nickname Cub originates from his early childhood, as his brother could not say Swanson's real name and opted to call him Cub.
-Swanson has two older brothers Steve and Aaron, and two sisters of which one has Down syndrome.
+Swanson has two older brothers, Steve and Aaron, and two sisters, one of whom has Down syndrome.
 Swanson's father died of melanoma three months after he was born.
 Because of his mother's heavy grieving and subsequent drug addiction, Swanson and his siblings were then adopted and raised by their father's cousin.
 The adoptive family was religious so Swanson spent most of his early life in church.
 Swanson was also homeschooled for most of his young life.
 Swanson started playing soccer at the age of four, dreaming of a professional career and playing in the World Cup.
 He and his oldest brother Steve excelled in soccer, winning the majority of the AYSO tournaments they attended in their age divisions.

 Eventually, when Swanson was 14, his adoptive parents divorced and he returned to his mother who at the time had recovered from the addiction.
 Swanson then attended Cathedral City High School, along with future boxer Timothy Bradley.
 At the time, Swanson associated himself with local gangs and participated in many streets fights.
 He also drank alcohol and took recreational drugs.
 The police arrested Swanson and two of his friends for committing a house robbery.
 As a result, Swanson was placed in a juvenile detention center.
 He was released when he was 17 years old.
 At the age of 19, Swanson started working for United Cerebral Palsy, where he helped children with disabilities.
 UFC fighter Joe Stevenson invited Swanson to train with him, which he accepted.
 This marked Swanson's transition into professional MMA.